investing in your teams wellbeing, no matter how you paint it, is just the right thing to do.

 95 % liked the idea of investing in their team’s wellbeing, however shrugged it off quickly.
 5% asked questions to establish the nature of the program and 0.5% of this group asked for a second meeting and implemented one of my initiatives.

-personally, I find these stats grotesque and at the same time an honest reflection of where we are as a species.
+I find these stats grotesque and at the same time an honest reflection of where we are as a species.

 what I learned from the staff

-if everything started with stress,
+if everything starts with stress,

 not the symptoms of stress, like high blood pressure, etc., then taking stress head on is the best place to start any wellness initiative.